Learning CenterBuilding 9, Floor 2

 Phone: (650) 306-3348

-The Learning Center courses provides a range of individualized college credit through self-paced courses in study skills, vocabulary, grammar, spelling, writing, and more.
+The Learning Center offers self-paced supplemental academic support courses in study skills, vocabulary, grammar, spelling, writing, and more.
 Students complete assignments using textbook and online resources.
-Learning Center courses are designated with the LCTR prefix.
-Both non-degree and degree credit courses are available.
+Learning Center courses are designated with the LCTR prefix and include non-degree and degree-applicable courses.
 Degree courses articulated with the CSU system are transferable.

 Test Proctoring is also available to faculty and students in need of proctoring services.